mujdat/tinnicap/README.md

 ### Option 1: Download

-You find the latest version on the releases section, and directly download .app and just copy it to your applications folder.
+Download the latest version, like `TinniCap-1.0.1.zip` from the releases, unzip it and copy the contents of it into your Applications folder.

 ### Option 2: Build from Source